Yorkshire Chess History

 His year of birth seems likely to have been in the 1870s, though there appear to have been no remotely corresponding Leeds births under the name.
 So, he seems to have been born outside Leeds, then moved into Leeds by 1899.

 If he were living in Leeds in 1938, then he'd be expected to probably appear in the 1939 Register as resident there, and there is only one Frank Schofield listed in Leeds, and he turns out to have been born in the vicinity of Dewsbury in 1873.
 A Frank Schofield died in Leeds in 1954, aged 81, so this seems to be the same person.
-That he was a “white-collar” worker makes him a more plausible candidate that, say, a butchery journeyman as was one other Leeds person of the name.
-This person born in the Dewsbury area and later resident in Leeds is therefore assumed to be the chess-player.
-A biographical write-up by Bill Batley in the Yorkshire Telegraph & Star may exist, and this would possibly clinch it.
-Until then the identity is uncomfortably speculative, but probably correct.
+That he was a “white-collar” worker makes him a more plausible candidate than, say, a butchery journeyman as was one other Leeds person of the name.
+This person born in the Dewsbury area and later resident in Leeds was therefore seems to be the chess-player, but something more definite to confirm the identification is desirable.

 Frank Schofield was one of at least ten children born to Benjamin Schofield (born b.
 1834/35, Saddleworth) and Ann Schofield (b.
 1837/38, Lepton or Kirkburton [née Shaw?]), they seemingly having married in 1859 in Kirkburton: